FrenzyExists/wallpapers/README.md

 - Make a database in this repo, or something idfk
 - Build a simple install script because ReAsOnS
 - Throw myself from a clift, do a backflip land on an apache attack helicoper, marry the helicopter, drive the helicopter to Fortnite HQ and nuke Fortnite once and for all

+# NOTE
+I'M NEW DOING MAKEFILES, I HAVE NO IDEA IF IT WILL WORK PLZ DON'T KILL ME AAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAA